nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 3b.
 The given prefix is invalid.

     * 3b1.
-AddressBook shows an error message.
+CoDoc shows an error message.

       Use case resumes at step 2.
 * 4a.
 There are no matches found based on the input
     * 4a1.
-AddressBook shows an empty list.
+CoDoc shows an empty list.

       Use case ends.